 What makes the interest rate puzzle more difficult is that many banks will pull you in with high-interest returns and then drop them shortly after you join their ranks.

 Keep your bank honest by monitoring their interest rate changes, assuming they happen often.
 If you find that your rate drops below a certain threshold, take your money elsewhere if you are legally capable of doing so.

 The only legal barrier that might disable you from moving your money is that some banks and laws require money to sit in an account for a few months to prevent money laundering.

 Business Banking Services Will Move You Towards Legitimacy

 Every small business owner wants to feel more legitimate.
 Having banking services that are dedicated to your business can help you with that, which in our opinion, is something worth pursuing.

 Could you benefit from separating your business and personal transactions?
 Do you think that having a business account could inspire you to take your venture more seriously?

-If you’ve answered yes to those questions, use the advice we’ve shared and look to open your first business bank account today.
-We’re confident that you’ll be glad you did start business banking.
+If you have answered yes to those questions, use the advice we have shared and look to open your first business bank account today.
+We’re confident that you will be glad you did start business banking.